 How to Make Fish Curry With Coconut Milk

-- Grab a large pot and melt some coconut oil.
+- Grab a large pot and melt some coconut oil on medium heat.

 - Once the oil is melted add onion and cook until slightly softened.

-- A sprinkle of salt and black pepper go next, along with lime leaves.
-Stir ’em in so that the veggies get a nice coating of that curry paste mixture.
+- Next, add potatoes, bell pepper, a sprinkle of salt & pepper and lime leaves.
+Stir everything so that the veggies get a nice coating of that curry paste mixture.

 - Take those lime leaves out (they’ve done their part) and carefully remove fish with a fish spatula.